ptvan/ptvan.github.io/_posts/2019-12-03-analyzing-geographic-data.md

 ### Further reading

-The [Spatial Data Science With Applications in R book](https://r-spatial.org/book/) is a good resource that covers both theory and applications.
+The [Spatial Data Science With Applications in R book](https://r-spatial.org/book/) is a good resource that covers both theory and general spatial applications.
+[Applied Spatial Analysis for Public Health](https://hughst.github.io/) is an online course that begins with spatial concepts before focusing on public health.

 *_Somewhat confusingly, HoloViz also provides `hvPlot`, which allows general-purpose plotting that partially overlaps with seaborn/matplotlib/ggplot._